 2. Allow room for creative expression.
 My daughters are very creative and it shows in their work.
 Some kids will prefer to keep a nature journal filled with artwork, while others might prefer notebooking pages with a few written sentences.
 Others might prefer to narrate what they’re learning while you record it for them.
 Allow each child to work to their own strengths and abilities without having unrealistic expectations.

 A nature journal doesn’t have to be complex, either.
 Just a simple guide for exploring nature and encouraging their curiosity is all you need!
-This Charlotte Mason-inspired nature journal for the early years is a great start:

 Another great creative option is lapbooking.
 Christian Kids Explore Biology includes supplementary printables and coloring pages that make great lapbooking components for students to display what they’ve learned.